martinbudden/BabyCube/README.md

 ## Assembly videos

 Dr Klipper had done a series of YouTube videos giving build instructions (in German).
 The playlist is [here](https://www.youtube.com/watch?v=Hourt_4GOHs&list=PLbNI1Rcik-oIJZLZGHtmtgYNiHBKnzX2O).
+If you don't speak German, you can turn on subtitles and set auto-translate to English, or the language of your choice.

 ## Input shaper test results